rupertford/melody/docs/inputs.rst

 Inputs
 ======

-Melody inputs specify the space that the user would like to search.
+Melody inputs allow the user to specify the space that they would like to search.
 Inputs are specified as a list of individual input objects.

 Supported
 +++++++++